OMIC-G/RSV/README.md

 # RSV genomic surveillance in Galicia

-The main goal of genomic surveillance of RSV is to report the geographical spread and temporal patterns of RSV clades and to detect resistance mutations.
+The main goal of genomic surveillance of RSV is to report the geographical spread and temporal patterns of RSV clades and to detect nirsevimab binding site mutations that could affect the monoclonal antibody neutralizing activity.
 The objective is to contribute to reducing the burden of the seasonal RSV.

 Surveillance of respiratory viruses has a multidisciplinary character, and must integrate clinical, epidemiological and virological data in an organized way to report to the ECDC by TESSY (The European Surveillance System).